Nediorg/VideoChecker/README.md

-A simple telegram bot that checks the YouTube channel for new videos and, if there are any, sends them by id Written using yt-dlp, messages are sent using regular POST requests
+A simple telegram bot that checks the YouTube channel for new videos and (if there are any) sends them by id

+Written using yt-dlp, messages are sent using POST requests

 ## Demo